-Prerequisites: Principles of Human Services recommended; Child Development as recommended prerequisite or corequisite
+Prerequisites: Principles of Human Services and Child Development recommended

 This course provides opportunities for students to participate in a learning experience that combines classroom instruction with paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
 Career Preparation includes employability skills, job interview techniques, communication skills, financial and budget activities, human relations, as well as job-specific skills related to a student's training station.